edwo314/bachelor_thesis_trypanosoma/README.md

 4. Before running each file read them.
 Some contain additional information on what they do, how to use them and how to avoid long waiting times.

 ### Modified Files from TrypTag Repository
-This repository includes modified copies of files originally from the [TrypTag GitHub repository](https://github.com/zephyris/tryptag/tree/main).
+This repository includes modified copies of function and files originally from the [TrypTag GitHub repository](https://github.com/zephyris/tryptag/tree/main).
 - `tryptag_copy.py` and `tryptools_copy.py` are altered to support the `kinetoplast_nuclei_properties_all_configurations.py` and `kinetoplast_nuclei_properties_individual_configurations.py` files by adding necessary information for ellipse reconstruction from DNA masks.
 Replace the original `tryptag.py` and `tryptools.py` in your virtual environment with these copies and then rename them.
 - You need this otherwise some scripts might not work.